 If you’re not getting value from your one on one meetings, the difference is usually in your fundamentals.
 Without taking the right steps before, during, and after each meeting, it’s very easy to have your one on one meetings come up short of their potential.

-The best leaders swear by one on ones – learn how they run their meetings
+The best leaders swear by 1 on 1s – learn how they run their meetings

 - Ben Horowitz considers one on ones so important, he was willing to fire a senior leader for not having regular one on one meetings, which he detailed in his book, The Hard Thing About Hard Things.

-- Andy Grove, former CEO of Intel, devotes an entire section in his classic leadership book, High Output Management, to one on ones.
+- Andy Grove, former CEO of Intel, devotes an entire section in his classic leadership book, High Output Management, to 1 on 1s.